MeltMyMind/Preprocessor/README.md

 **Import dataset:**

-Currently only csv's are supported.
-Other file types will be implemented shortly.

 Type in the name of the dataset in the directory you want to import (ex: mydataset.csv).
 If you want to change the directory, please click on the button Change Dir.

 <img src="https://imgur.com/6uJdq2t.png"/>

+Note: Currently only csv's are supported.
+Other file types will be implemented shortly.

 **Overview:**